HVML/PurC/README.md

 ## Introduction

-`PurC` is the Prime hVml inteRpreter for C language.
+`PurC` is the Prime HVML inteRpreter for C language.
 It is also the abbreviation of `Purring Cat`, while Purring Cat is the nickname and the mascot of HVML, which is a new-style programming language proposed by [Vincent Wei].

-Although we designed HVML originally as a programming language to rapidly develop GUI applications based on Web front-end technology in the C/C++ runtime environment, the developer can also use HVML as a general script language in other scenarios.

 PurC implements all features defined by [HVML Specifiction V1.0] in C language.
 PurC also implements all predefined dynamic variables defined by [HVML Predefined Variables V1.0].

 PurC provides support for Linux and macOS.
 The support for Windows is on the way.
-We welcome others to port HVML to other platforms.
+We welcome others to port PurC to other platforms.

 You can use PurC to run a HVML program by using the command line tool `purc`, or use PurC as a library to build your own HVML interpreter.
-We release PurC under LGPLv3, so it is free for commercial use if you follow the terms of LGPLv3.
+We release PurC under LGPLv3, so it is free for commercial use if you follow the conditions and terms of LGPLv3.

-For documents or open source tools of HVML, please refer to the following repositories:
+For documents or other open source tools of HVML, please refer to the following repositories:

 - HVML Documents: <https://github.com/HVML/hvml-docs>.
 - PurC (the Prime hVml inteRpreter for C language): <https://github.com/HVML/purc>.